-In the video below, we explore how you can use Google My Business as part of your local SEO strategy to drive more traffic to your website and get more sales from customers in your local area.
+In the video below, we explore how to use Google My Business as part of your local SEO strategy.
+This includes how to drive more traffic to your website and get more sales from customers in your local area.

 What did we cover?